darverdevs/EaglerMavenRepo/README.md

 # EaglerMavenRepo

-This repository contains a GitHub Maven repository that can be used for common plugin dependencies that plugins for Eaglercraft servers use.
+This repository contains a GitHub Maven repository that can be used for common plugin dependencies that plugins for Eaglercraft servers can use.

 # Contributing